 The name wuruwuru is from the Nigerian expression wuruwuru to the answer which describes a problem solved haphazardly.
 It alludes to our shared experience of making things without institutional support.

-I set up the studio in 2020 to make a magazine, but then it veered into a handful of odd publishing experiments.
-In making these projects, I got closer to a lot of independent creators and was inspired to build a structure for spirited works of art.
+I started the studio in 2020 to make a magazine but then veered into a handful of odd publishing experiments.
+In making these projects, I got to meet a lot of interesting people and was inspired to help bring their ideas to life.